Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding: Conclusion

 \textbf{Summary of contributions.} We introduced \model, an object-centric \& geometry grounded vision--language--action framework that explicitly decouples visual grounding from action reasoning.
 Rather than relying on a monolithic end-to-end VLA model, \model augments an arbitrary VLA with a modular, frozen perception pipeline that produces task-conditioned, object-centric, and geometry-aware observations from raw multi-view RGB inputs.
 Concretely, a VLM-driven object-centric grounding module identifies instruction-relevant regions across multiple camera views via set-of-mark prompting, while a geometric grounding module converts these regions into masked depth representations that concentrate on 3D structure over appearance.
 The resulting perceptually grounded visual inputs are then fed to a pretrained VLA policy, which is fine-tuned only on clean, single-object demonstrations while the grounding modules remain frozen.

-On a real-world UR10e tabletop setup, we validated \model across four challenging deployment regimes—(i) clutter with distractor objects, (ii) absent-target instruction rejection, (iii) background appearance shifts, and (iv) cluttered manipulation of unseen objects—corresponding to our five experimental questions (Q1--Q5) on robustness, generalization, and the roles of two-stage semantic grounding and explicit geometric grounding.
+On a real-world UR10e tabletop setup, we validated \model across four challenging deployment regimes—(i) clutter with distractor objects, (ii) absent-target instruction rejection, (iii) background appearance shifts, and (iv) cluttered manipulation of unseen objects, corresponding to our six experimental questions (Q1--Q6) on robustness, generalization, and the roles of object-centric grounding, two-stage object-centric grounding, and explicit geometry-aware grounding.
 Across these settings, \model consistently improves reliability and generalization over strong VLA baselines without requiring synthetic clutter generation or auxiliary perceptual training objectives during VLA fine-tuning.
-Ablations further confirm that both the two-stage object-centric grounding and geometry-aware grounding are critical to the observed gains.
+Ablations further confirm that explicit object-centric grounding provides the main perception-control interface, while two-stage object-centric grounding and geometry-aware grounding contribute additional complementary gains.
 Overall, our results suggest that treating perception grounding as an explicit, modular component is an effective and complementary path to making VLA policies more reliable in clutter, more focused under distractors, and more transferable to unseen objects and backgrounds.